Information to bring with you.

-- Smoking – not allowed in the hospital or hospital grounds for health and safety reasons
+• Smoking or vaping is not allowed in the hospital or hospital grounds.

-- Alcohol – please do not bring alcohol into the hospital.
+• Please do not bring alcohol in to the hospital.

 During your child’s admission

-Their blood pressure, pulse, respiration rate and temperature will be recorded by the nurse.
-Their height and weight will also be measured and recorded.
+Their blood pressure, pulse, respiration rate, temperature and height and weight will be recorded by the nurse.

-The ward doctor will ask you a few questions regarding theirpast and present health and about any medicines they may be taking and also perform a quick examination e.g listen to their heart etc.
+The ward doctor will ask you a few questions regarding their past and present health, any medicines they may be taking and also perform a quick examination e.g listen to their heart.